-The date range and invoicing department determine which location and service provider charges will be included on the invoice.
+The date range and invoicing department determine which charges will be included on the invoice.
 Mazévo automatically eliminates event details that have been previously invoiced or fall outside the date range.

-After Mazévo collects the event and event details that could be invoiced, the system displays the results by event, allowing you to review each preliminary invoice.
+After Mazévo collects the event and event details that you could invoice, the system displays the results by event, allowing you to review each preliminary invoice.
 If the invoice data looks correct, you generate the invoice and email it to your customer.

 Deposits and Payments

 Deposits are payments made in advance of the creation of an invoice.
 They are automatically applied to new invoices on an event-by-event basis.